 Both mental and physical health are interconnected.
 A person can only be regarded as healthy if both are balanced.
 As a result, it is critical for everyone to strike a balance between mental and physical well-being and to get the help they need when they lack strength and courage.
 The responsibility at the workplace in this context, rests with the employees.

-This might be obvious at first, but that by itself won’t cut it if you want to fully assimilate at your job.
-The way we disseminate and organize information changes as often as the PR industry due to human advancements in technology.
+The way we disseminate and organize information changes as often as the PR industry.
 This can be stressful to post-graduates who have not been introduced to working in a stressful environment; however, the stress can be mitigated drastically by making 5 changes to your daily habits at work and at home:

-D) Perfectionism isn’t perfect — Perfectionism in the workplace will not work out as humans are naturally imperfect beings.
-The extra stress of making sure that each and every aspect of your work life is perfect will lead to an unnecessary amount of stress appearing in your life.
+Perfectionism in the workplace will not work out as humans are naturally imperfect beings.
+The extra strain of making sure that each and every aspect of your work life is unblemished will lead to an unnecessary amount of stress appearing in your life.

-E) Keep calm and relax — Taking time to enjoy the simple pleasures in life, whether that be truly appreciating a meal or taking a walk to calm on your mind will decrease the amount of stress you feel and will allow you to work more overall.
+Taking time to enjoy the simple pleasures in life, whether that be truly appreciating a meal or taking a walk to calm your mind will decrease the amount of stress you feel and will allow you to work more overall.

 It’s definitely a process to manage your stress as a post-graduate, especially in an industry that is set to change at a constant rate.
 These steps helped me manage the stress I faced and hopefully, they can work for you too.
 Now make sure you make the most out of your stress-free work life!

-B) Know your limits— Hustle culture on a day-to-day basis is largely unhealthy in adulthood.
+Hustle culture every day is largely unhealthy in adulthood.
 Post-graduates are often led into believing that a work and personal life balance is unnecessary.
 When I first started working at Cicero & Bernay, a PR agency in Dubai, I too had this belief that working as much as physically possible was beneficial—which it was not.
-I felt burnt out after constant working and it demotivated me to continue.
-Working in healthy time intervals afterwards allowed me to keep true to my personal responsibilities; whether that be spending time with family or friends or simply taking that break and this overall increased the quality of my work.
+I felt burnt out and it demotivated me to continue.
+Working in healthy time intervals afterwards allowed me to keep true to my personal duties; whether that be spending time with family or friends or simply taking that break and this overall increased the quality of my work.

-C) Learn from mistakes — Do not, and I truly mean DO NOT view your mistakes as failures.
+Do not, and I truly mean DO NOT view your mistakes as failures.
 After all, mistakes allow an individual to grow as a person.
-The mistakes are failures mindset popularised in university must be erased if you want to actually make a difference in your workplace with your craft as it develops through fixing your mistakes time and time again.
+The mistakes are failures mindset must be erased if you want to actually make a difference in your workplace with your craft as it develops through fixing yourself time and time again.

 Farah Itani is Account Executive at Cicero & Bernay Communication Consultancy, an independent PR agency headquartered in Dubai offering new-age public relations consultancy to the UAE and across the MENA region. | www.cbpr.me